ioBroker/ioBroker.vis/README.md

 * (bluefox) fix fonts

 ### 0.15.7 (2017-10-01)
-* (bluefox) allow update of images without additional query (but it works only in spome very specific cases)
+* (bluefox) allow update of images without additional query (but it works only in some very specific cases)
 * (bluefox) zoom of iframes

 ### 0.15.5 (2017-07-24)